ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 However, the tension in the Haskell community was so high that the duplicate of that proposal was never proposed and had never succeeded in the next 6 years.

-This proposal is an attempt to allow redundant commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation and default clauses).
+This proposal is an attempt to allow extra commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation and default clauses).